Paramedics respond when people are in distress and provide emergency care.

 Practice Guidelines provide additional guidance around the provision of certain clinical skills and activities.

 To assist members remove practice conditions here is a list of approved additional training opportunities.

-There are four types of applications you can fill out to become registered or change your registration status.
+There are three types of applications you can fill out to become registered or change your registration status.

 Practitioners must be registered in one of three registers: General, Provisional and Courtesy.

 Practitioners must fulfill the registration requirements to hold an active practice permit.

 Return to Practice is for former members who want to reinstate their practice permits.

 The paramedicine profession, in Alberta, is regulated in accordance with the Health Professions Act, Standards of Practice and Code of Ethics.

 Click here for the new member portal FAQs.

 Click here for Continuing Competence Forms, Mental Health Resources and information about the Dress Uniform.